Flanders-Make-vzw/fairino-python-sdk/README.md

 ---------------
 This is a fork of the Python language SDK library specially designed for fairino collaborative robots.

 This fork is targetted at Python > 3.12 for linux platforms.
-Enhanced with improved installation procesed, extra examples, and documentation.
+Enhanced with improved installation process, extra examples, tests, and documentation.

 Documentation
 ----------------